jogjech/java/README.md

 `set(int index, E element)`:
 Replaces the element at the specified position in this list with the specified element.

+`boolean	addAll(Collection<? extends E> c)`:
+Appends all of the elements in the specified collection to the end of this list, in the order that they are returned by the specified collection's Iterator.

+`boolean	addAll(int index, Collection<? extends E> c)`:
+Inserts all of the elements in the specified collection into this list, starting at the specified position.

 Note: `Arrays.asList(x, y, z)` will return a fixed-size list.
 If we want to modify the list, we need to do `new ArrayList(Arrays.asList(...))` or `new LinkedList(Arrays.asList(...))`.

 ### HashMap